Riley Bullough: Tampa Bay Buccaneers

 Bullough signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
-He was waived on September 2, 2017 and was signed to the Buccaneers' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Buccaneers' practice squad the next day.
 He was promoted to the active roster on December 12, 2017.

 On September 1, 2018, Bullough was placed on injured reserve.
 On September 11, 2018, Bullough was waived by the Buccaneers with an injury settlement.
 He was re-signed to the active roster on October 22, 2018.
 He appeared in nine games for the Buccaneers, starting three, with 14 tackles and a pass defended in 2018.

 On April 29, 2019, Bullough was waived by the Buccaneers.

 Tennessee Titans

 On April 30, 2019, Bullough was claimed off waivers by the Tennessee Titans.
-He was waived/injured on August 10, 2019 and placed on injured reserve.
+He was waived/injured on August 10, 2019, and placed on injured reserve.
 He was released on August 20.

-Bullough announced his retirement from professional football in December of 2019.
+Bullough announced his retirement from professional football in December 2019.

 Personal life

 Bullough's parents are Shane and LeeAnn Bullough.
-His father was a linebacker at Michigan State from 1983–1986.
+His father was a linebacker at Michigan State from 1983 to 1986.
 He has two brothers, Max and Byron.
 Max previously played with the Houston Texans and Byron played for the Spartans.